MOVING POINT OF VIEW: how to do it

 2) apart from moving outwards to god's-eye-view, don't change a viewpoint character more than, say, once a page (and as above, don't change between too many).
 And change for a real reason - which probably means you'll change less often than that.
 Think hard about why you want to change, and what the effect will be on the reader's emotional and mental engagement with the story and the important characters.
 Don't switch to avoid a minor awkwardness of plot; only switch if there's real reason of character-in-action and story, which will make the scene and the novel better and stronger and more vivid .

 3) the more present the narrator is, the more explicitly they're in control, the more viewpoints you can use, and the more often you can shift.
 This is one very good reason for using a privileged narrator, rather than locking the narrative into a single point of view, and then abruptly jumping into another for a new chapter, say.
-A strong narrator's voice (even if they're not explicitly a character, or a teller of tales) can integrate a more complex collection of elements into a seamless-seeming narrative.
-For example, my memoirist, in Part Two: internal narrators (ii):
+A strong narrator's voice (even if they're not explicitly a character, or a teller of tales) can integrate a more complex collection of elements into a seamless-seeming narrative than when you depend purely on characters' points-of-view to colour the narrative, and have to switch between them.
+Think about my memoirist, in Part Two: internal narrators (ii):

 I was three when their disagreements over politics - specifically Appeasement - caused my parents to divorce.
 All I remember is my father telling my mother that she should trust in Herr Hitler.
 Like so many of his generation he was haunted by memories of the First World War, and Hitler at that date was still taking care to show nothing but good will towards Britain...

-can unify in a single sentence a three-year-old's eye, an adult understanding of her parents, and a wider explanation of the politics of late 1930s Europe.
+Here, the narrator - the memoirist - can unify in a single sentence a three-year-old's eye, an adult understanding of her parents, and a wider explanation of the politics of late 1930s Europe.
 They're all drawn together under the umbrella of a single voice and consciousness.
 You may not choose to do that.
 But it's worth remembering, as you work out what you do want to do.
+Why not write a novel with a narrator like this?

 A WORD ABOUT SECOND PERSON NARRATIVES: "YOU"